pinojs/pino/docs/help.md

 <a id="level-string"></a>
 ## Log levels as labels instead of numbers
-Pino log lines are meant to be parseable.
+Pino log lines are meant to be parsable.
 Thus, Pino's default mode of operation is to print the level value instead of the string name.
 However, you can use the [`formatters`](/docs/api.md#formatters-object) option with a [`level`](/docs/api.md#level) function to print the string name instead of the level value :